MayKeziah/CSS_342/Ass4_SkipList/ass4-skiplist-starter-master/README.md

 - hicpp-special-member-functions: not defining move operator
 - cppcoreguidelines-owning-memory: not using gsl
 ## Clang-Tidy Warnings Generated
+To begin with, the one warning remaining from Professor Pisan's test, and two the warnings from skiplist.cpp.

+ Next we will explore the warnings generated from my tests in main.
 #### 1. rand( ) is not actually random
 The first warning is letting me know that if I hard-code the seed of the random number generator, I will get a predictable sequence of values.
 I am